-- As a holding place for assets while waiting for other investment opportunities to arise (such as in the core position for your retirement or non-retirement brokerage account)
+- As a holding place for assets while waiting for other investment opportunities to arise (such as in the core position for your brokerage account)

 Evaluating a money market fund

-- The objective for a money market fund is to provide current income consistent with principal preservation and daily access to money.
+- The objective for many money market funds is typically to provide current income consistent with principal preservation

-- Treasury and government money market funds potentially can offer a lower credit risk and return profile than general purpose money market funds.
+- U.S. Treasury and government money market funds potentially can offer a lower credit risk and return profile than prime money market funds

 Advantages of money market funds

-Money market mutual funds tend to hold many different securities, with limited exposure to any single issuer.
+Money market mutual funds tend to hold many different securities, with limited exposure outside U.S. Treasury funds to any single issuer